 - Waif-Fu: Namechecked specifically by Nix; the Valkyrie in general are small and delicate-looking, but can hand the asses of much larger creatures back to them.

-- Webcomic Time: The series has been published for 6 years and the actual event take place over a year and a bit.
+- Webcomic Time: The series has been published for 10 years, but the events described cover about a year/year-and-a-half.

 - The first book, A Hunger Like No Other was actually lightly rewritten after 10 years to remove outdated references (and some brand names) and bring it more in line with what the mythology of the series developed into.

 - Writers Cannot Do Math: Nix states that she is three thousand and three years old.
 Lothaire is said to be three thousand himself.
 Yet it is said that "an age" passed before the first of Nix's younger sisters was born, and Lothaire encountered an entire group of them as a child.